textX/textX/docs/metamodel.rst

 textX gives automatic support for these relationships by providing :code:`parent` attribute on each child object.

+When you navigate :ref:`model` each child instance will have a :code:`parent` attribute.

 .. note::
    Always provide parent parameter in user classes for each class that is a